 Alternatives to a balance transfer if you have bad credit

 If you are less than thrilled with the credit card options available, or your balance transfer application is denied, you have some alternatives worth considering.
-These options may not be perfect either, but the ultimate goal should be figuring out a way to pay off debt faster so you can move forward debt-free.
+These options may not be perfect, but the ultimate goal should be figuring out a way to pay off debt faster.

 Debt consolidation loans